Revisiting the Airworthiness Issues of the L-1011 TriStar Tanker: A Reflection on Engineering Growth

 Original Approach and Identified Gaps

-• Lack of Quantitative Analysis: I did not incorporate quantitative methods like Finite Element Analysis (FEA) or CFD simulations, which are essential for an engineering study.
+• Lack of Quantitative Analysis: I did not include tools like Finite Element Analysis (FEA) or CFD, which are essential for evaluating structural and aerodynamic performance.

 How I Would Approach the Research Today